-Editor's note: This is the seventh in a series of regional looks at the most competitive House and Senate races to watch.
-The New England region includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+Editor's note: This is the fourth in a series of regional looks at the most competitive House and Senate races to watch.
+The Plains Region includes Iowa, Kansas, Missouri, Nebraska, North Dakota and South Dakota.

 Roll Call Race Ratings Map: Ratings for Every House and Senate Race in 2016 Get breaking news alerts and more from Roll Call in your inbox or on your iPhone.